MENUMENU

 #5 Replaced sink

 I just couldn’t live with the existing sink.
-Apart from being cracked, it was also sooo disgusting and stained.
+Apart from being cracked, it was also so disgusting and stained.
 There was just no way I would have been comfortable washing any dishes in it.

 Now you’d think that with over 6 years of DIY experience where we’ve tackled things like replacing a garage roof, plastering rooms, sanding floorboards and building furniture we would be able to fit a new sink… erm, well, nope.